INL/BlackLab/doc/technical/design/plan-relations.md

 ## How to implement relations search

-Obviously, we'd need a query to find a relation:
+Obviously, we'd need a query to find a relation, such as:

 1. find all `has_object` relations
 2. find `has_object` relations where the source lemma equals `bite`
 3. find all relations where the source lemma equals `bite`
 4. find `has_object` relations where the target lemma equals `man`

-1-3 are straightforward with the proposed way to index.
-Number 4 would probably benefit from indexing relations at both positions, because we could find matches without having to decode the payload.

 Of course, we also want to run more complex queries that combine several relations.
-There's two common ways to combine relations: pointing from/to the same word or transitive.
+There's two common ways to combine relations: two relations involving the same word, and two transitive relations.
 Examples:

 - Find verbs where "man" is object and "dog" is subject.
 In other words, we're looking for a word that is the source for two specific relations.
 Visually:     `man <--o-- X --s--> dog `
 - Find subjects where its verb is "bite" and that verb has "man" as its object.
 In other words, we're looking for a word that is the target for a word that is itself the source for another relation.
 Visually: `man <--o-- bite --s--> X`

-In the first case, we can find matches for both relations, keep just the source positions of those matches, then combine those using AND.
+In the first case, we can search for both relations, and find matches between them based on their source positions.

 In the second case, we find matches for both relations, keeping matches from the second relation where its source exactly matches the target of the first relation, then finally find the targets of those filtered matches.

+### Combining two relations into a larger span.

-In certain cases we may want to combine two relations into a single span that only has a source or target (we don't intend to keep track of multiple targets for a single source, or vice versa).
+In certain cases we may want to combine two relations into a single larger span, while retaining the source or target we matched them on.
 After doing this, the source or target need not be the first and last word of the span, so these positions need to be kept track of separately.

+A simple way to implement this operation is to return a combined span that has the source and target of the first relation.
+The source/target from the second relation that was not matched on is lost, but users could still capture those in a group if necessary.

 ### Longer sources and targets

-If we generalize the above to sources/targets that are groups of words, the operations become slightly more complicated, because source and target are both spans in their own right, but the principle remains the same.
+If we generalize the above to sources/targets that are groups of words, the operations become slightly more complicated, because source and target are both spans in their own right, but the principles remain the same.

 ## CQL syntax